 Recognized for Excellence

-Duke is one of 50 or fewer programs in the U.S. -- and one of only two in North Carolina -- that are accredited by the Adult Congenital Heart Association, the nation’s leading nonprofit organization working to improve care of adults with CHD.
+Duke is one of about 50 programs in the U.S. -- and one of only three in North Carolina -- that are accredited by the Adult Congenital Heart Association, the nation’s leading nonprofit organization working to improve care of adults with CHD.
 Accreditation recognizes a center’s high level of care based on personnel, specialized equipment, services, policies, and procedures.
 Research shows that accredited centers achieve better outcomes for their patients.

 An Expert Team of Specialists